Philosophy of Science and Technology, GBI

 - Present relevant concepts from the curriculum accurately, and critically use these concepts in an investigation of selected empirical issues.

-- Analyze a selected science and technologies with a particular emphasis on the interactions between IT, the general BSc subject area, and the broader context
+- Analyze a selected science and technologies theory with a particular emphasis on the interactions between IT, the general BSc subject area, and the broader context

 - Reflect on a problem of interest that touches upon the relationships between IT and its context (may it be of political, ethical, philosophical, historical, or societal nature) and develop interdisciplinary analytical skills.